klee-contrib/focus-devtools/README.md

 dispatchLogger(dispatcher, () => CoreStore._instances);
 ```

-- A `FocusDevTools` console to visualize information
+- A `FocusDevTools` console to visualize information, create a container component in your project.

 ``` jsx